Water Tower (band): Musical style and legacy

-Water Tower's music is often described as a combination of modern bluegrass with punk influences.
+Water Tower's music is often described as a combination of modern bluegrass and old-time with punk influences.
 This is apparent in their first album Fly Around which features traditional bluegrass and old-time melodies and instruments as well as modern, punk, and psychedelic elements.
 Feinstein also invited punk legend Don Bolles to co-produce the album with garage rock artist Ariel Pink, to give it more of a punk rock edge.
 The last track on the album, “Anthem” is sung by both Feinstein and Ron Reyes, the former lead singer of punk rock band Black Flag.
 Feinstein counts punk bands like Black Flag and Rancid as among his earliest musical inspirations.
 Water Tower was asked to open for the punk band Against Me! in 2012 and to play the Punk Rock Bowling Festival along with bands like T.S.O.L., Steve Soto, and Wanda Jackson in 2013.
 The band's live performances feature fast playing and at times, moshing.

 At the same time, Water Tower remains loyal to their bluegrass and old-time roots.
-Feinstein recalls how the band started out just trying to “recreate” the traditional music “as faithfully as possible” as a Foghorn Stringband cover band before delving into modern bluegrass and eventually evolving to have their own unique, punk edged take on it.
+Feinstein recalls how the band started out just trying to “recreate” the traditional music “as faithfully as possible” as a Foghorn Stringband cover band before delving into modern bluegrass and eventually evolving to have their own unique, punk influenced take on it.
 Their main bluegrass influences besides Foghorn Stringband are Clarence White and Tony Rice.

+"If Earl Scruggs was a skater from Portland, who had a passion for the free-spirited thrash of NOFX and fell in love with the community and earnest nature of bluegrass, you would have Water Tower," according to a recent article in Bluegrass Unlimited.

 Some themes that appear in Water Tower's songs include hope of recovery, the good and bad times in life, love, acceptance, and death.
 Feinstein says their inspiration for songwriting comes from the things they have seen and experienced either while playing music on tour or out on the streets while busking at home.

 Water Tower also has a punk rock, DIY attitude off-stage, preferring to independently record and release albums and schedule their own house shows, events, and tours with friends in the scene.
 When they aren't working in the studio or touring, the band can be found busking by the sides of streets or at freeway exits around Los Angeles.
-During the COVID-19 pandemic they also turned to livestreaming their music online for fans as another way to support themselves.
+During the COVID-19 pandemic they also turned to livestreaming their music online daily for fans as another way to support themselves.

 Every member of the band plays multiple different instruments and participates in different side projects in addition to Water Tower.
 Drinkard describes the band as “a kind of music collective” that shares a “mutual fan base".

+Water Tower’s fans are known as “the Owls”, a name that was inspired by an owl light on Feinstein’s shelf during the pandemic livestreams.
+Fans began sending owl themed items as gifts and the band started using images of owls on their merchandise.